Tonight, Sunday night, marks Tu Bishvat. There are unique customs observed on the night of Tu Bishvat, as we shall explain.

 Fruits which usually contain worms in them must be opened and checked prior to reciting the blessings on them.
 One must be extremely careful in the checking of fruits that are known to contain worms, for this is a grave sin; one who consumes even one worm transgresses five Torah prohibitions (Pesachim 24a).
 One who consumes a worm taints his soul and blocks his heart from the service of Hashem.
 Indeed, Hagaon Rabbeinu Chizkiya di Silwa (author of the “Peri Chadash) took issue with the orators of his time who would expound nicely upon stories and hints of the Torah but would not rebuke the people about the terrible sin of consuming worms and the like.

-One must take special care regarding dried fruits during the Tu Bishvat season which are known to contain worms, such as dried figs which are very difficult to check.
+One must take special care regarding dried fruits during the Tu Bishvat season which are known to be infested worms, such as dried figs which are very difficult to check.
 There have been certain rabbis who have banned eating dried figs and the like altogether due to the difficulty of checking them.
 One must therefore take extreme care in this matter.

 Reciting the “Shehecheyanu” Blessing on a New Fruit